 Is DGS responsible for mowing public spaces (medians, sidewalks, etc.)

 - DGS is not responsible for mowing public spaces such as medians and sidewalks.
 The Department of Public Works (DPW) and National Park Service provide mowing services for public spaces.

 Is DGS responsible for mowing vacant properties and locations?

 - Yes.
 DGS is responsible for vacant government vacant properties owned by the District in our portfolio.
 The Department of Public Works (DPW) and the Department of Consumer and Regulatory Affairs (DCRA) also mow vacant properties within their jurisdiction.

 How does DGS schedule locations?

 - DGS considers all District-owned properties that it manages as important facilities.
 Locations are on a schedule depending on weather and grass growth.
-In certain instances locations are schedule based on special events and activities.
-For example, DPR permitted activities on fields.
+In certain instances, locations are scheduled based on special events and activities.
+For example, DPR permitted activities fields.

 What happens when it rains?
 Is there a plan in place to reschedule?